ci-bonfire/Sprint/myth/_docs_src/general/models.md

     $this->db->insert_batch('mytable', $data);

+### replace()
+Performs the SQL standard for a combined DELETE + INSERT, using primary and unique keys to determine which rows to replace.

+See CI's documentation for the replcae method.
+This is simply a wrapper to allow our validation and triggers to work with the method.

 ## Updating Data

 ### update()
 Updates an existing record in the database by ID.
 Will set the correct time for the `modified_on` field, if the model requires it.

     $user = array(